Rebasing past reformats

 have the source tree before the patch and after the patch.
 All I need to

-do is to autoformat both before
+do is to autoformat both before and after trees and then diff

 them.

-I managed to do it with help of git commit --allow-empty
+I managed to do it with help of git commit --allow-empty and

-git filter-branch --tree-filter
+git filter-branch --tree-filter.

 actual commands

-Here is the step-by-step I did to rebase my local staging
+Here is the step-by-step I did to rebase my local staging branch past

 the source reformatting

-667d42c00d566e091e6b9a19b365099315d0e611
+667d42c00d566e091e6b9a19b365099315d0e611 commit

 to avoid conflicts: